Health care and ageing

 Read more about chronic disease management on the Department of Health website.

 If you have permanent and severe incontinence, the Continence Aids Payment Scheme can help with your costs.
 It’s a yearly payment to help you buy continence aids.

 Read more about the Continence Aids Payment Scheme, including who can get it and how to apply.

-You can also read about managing incontinence on the Department of Health bladder and bowel website.
+You can also read about preventing and managing bladder and bowel problems on the Bladder and Bowel website.

 Hearing loss is a common part of getting older.
 You can reduce the impact by:

 - having your hearing tested if you notice any change

 - getting hearing aids when you need them, the sooner the better